Richard Bey: People are Talking, 9 Broadcast Plaza, and The Richard Bey Show

-The Richard Bey Show (1992–1996) was produced from WWOR-TV in Secaucus, New Jersey and later syndicated across the country by All American Television (known today as FreemantleMedia).
-It featured such competitive events as the "Miss Big Butt" contest, the "Mr. Puniverse" contest, "Country Drag Queens versus City Drag Queens", "Dysfunctional Family Feud" and "Blacks who think O.J. is guilty vs. Whites who think he is innocent".
-Young women who were guests on the show were sometimes placed in a spoof of The Dating Game in which the guest interviewed three hidden "bachelors", all of whom were an obvious mismatch for the "bachelorette" (e.g., a drag queen or a dwarf).
+From 1992 and on, as The Richard Bey Show, the staples of trash TV became officially commonplace.
+The show had hard R/TV-MA-DLSV (18 by European standards) content - violence in the form of fights, some of which were graphic, graphic language, graphic sexual content.
+The show featured such competitive events as the "Miss Big Butt" contest, the "Mr. Puniverse" contest, "Country Drag Queens versus City Drag Queens", "Dysfunctional Family Feud" and "Blacks who think O.J. is guilty vs. Whites who think he is innocent".
+Young women who were guests on the show were sometimes placed in a spoof of The Dating Game in which the guest interviewed three hidden "bachelors", all of whom were an obvious mismatch for the "bachelorette", e.g., a drag queen or a dwarf.
+The show was one of the first to set the stage for trash TV, featuring hard R content such as graphic language, graphic sex, drug references, as well as fights, sometimes to the point of getting bloody.
+For a time, his show was considered the most graphic of the TV talk shows, only to be tied with The Jerry Springer Show after 1996, which is when Bey's show ended.

 Bey's show made frequent use of sound effects like "uh-duh" for an insane response, "I've been framed" for a guest proclaiming innocence and "You're busted!" for one accused of wrongdoing.
-Bey would often exclaim, "Where do they find these people?!" in the presence of unbelievable guests or audience members.
-During some shows, there would be a secret word, and if an audience member used it in a comment, he would receive $100 (an homage to a prior talk and game show, You Bet Your Life).
-A joking suggestion was then made on how to spend it: "Lobster dinner tonight!"
+Bey often exclaimed, "Where do they find these people?!" in the presence of unbelievable guests or audience members.
+During some shows, there would be a secret word ("Bey's Phrase That Pays").
+If an audience member used it in a comment, he would receive $100, an homage to a prior talk and game show, You Bet Your Life.
+A joking suggestion was then made on how to spend it: "Lobster dinner tonight!"; in addition, he had other sound effects, such as "Shut up."
+Richard also famously lost his temper in a 1994 episode involving strippers, and had a guest named Jerry Saunders who criticized his opponents.
+Sometimes the content was uncensored, and Bey says "dick" (in the vulgar sense) in one episode, to poke fun at his name, for jokes.